imarouani/Deep-Forward-Networks-Pytorch-Project/README.md

 ## Project Structure

-model/ffn.py: Defines the FeedForwardNetwork class. utils/data_preparation.py: Loads and prepares the CIFAR-10 dataset. visuals/: Contains scripts for visualizing training loss and weights. weights/: Directory to save model weights. main.ipynb: The main notebook to run the project.
+- `model/ffn.py`: Defines the FeedForwardNetwork class.
+- `utils/data_preparation.py`: Loads and prepares the CIFAR-10 dataset.
+- `visuals/`: Contains scripts for visualizing training loss and weights.
+- `weights/`: Directory to save model weights.
+- `main.ipynb`: The main notebook to run the project.

 - **Python Version**: This project requires Python 3.8 to ensure compatibility with all dependencies.
 - **Package Management**: Using Conda is recommended for managing the environment.